-Chinaman’s hat at the edge of Kaneohe Bay and benefits from shallow water, a reef and generally calm conditions.
+Chinaman’s hat is at the edge of Kaneohe Bay and benefits from shallow water, a reef, and generally calm conditions.
 The water is only about 10-12 feet in the deeper spots and generally about 5-7ft deep.
 When you start paddling out the water is only a few feet deep.
 It’s a good idea to wear your athletic shoes on the kayak or wear water socks to avoid cutting your feet on the reef.

 When kayaking to Mokoli’i: